 Information about available care management programs and procedures for accessing services is available here and in the Provider Manual.
-Additionally, healthcare professionals can call the Humana Health Planning and Support team for assessment and referral to appropriate clinical program(s) at 1-800-491-4164, Monday through Friday, 8:30 a.m. to 5 p.m. local time.
+Additionally, healthcare professionals can call the Humana Nurse Advice Line for assessment and referral to appropriate clinical program(s) at 1-800-491-4164, Monday through Friday, 8:30 a.m. to 5 p.m. local time.

 Members' rights and responsibilities

 All Humana-covered patients have certain rights and responsibilities when being treated by Humana-contracted healthcare professionals.
 These rights are outlined in Humana's Rights and Responsibilities statement.
 Humana asks participating healthcare professionals to display a copy of the Rights and Responsibilities statement in their offices.
 A copy of the statement is available in the Provider Manual.
 A printed copy of the manual can be obtained by calling Provider Relations at 1-800-626-2741, Monday through Friday, 8 a.m. to 5 p.m.
 Central time.